ilyamilosevic/ilyamilosevic.github.io/docs-src/index.md

             </header>
             <ul class="flow_2xs">
               <li>
-                was the technical lead in&nbsp;the&nbsp;team
+                Was the technical lead in&nbsp;the&nbsp;team
                 of&nbsp;2&nbsp;front-end developers, directed the formation and
                 prioritization of&nbsp;a&nbsp;backlog of&nbsp;20+&nbsp;tasks
                 using Agile methodology, made architectural decisions, and